 Professor of Law

 Dean Amar joined the College of Law as its dean in 2015, after having been a professor of law for many years at law schools in the University of California System, most recently the UC Davis School of Law, where he served as Senior Associate Dean for Academic Affairs.
 Amar is one of the most eminent and frequently cited authorities in constitutional law, federal courts, and civil procedure.
-He has written a number of books and scores of articles in leading law journals.
+He has produced several books and over 50 articles in leading law reviews.
 He is a co-author (along with Akhil Reed Amar and Steven Calabresi) of the upcoming edition of the six-volume Treatise on Constitutional Law (West Publishing Co., 6th ed.
 2021) pioneered by Ron Rotunda and John Nowak, as well as the hardbound and soft-cover one-volume hornbooks that derive from it.
-He is also a co-author (along with Jonathan Varat) of Constitutional Law: Cases and Materials (Foundation Press, 14th ed.
-2013) and a co-author on a number of volumes of the Wright & Miller Federal Practice and Procedure Treatise (West Publishing Co.).
+He is also a co-author (along with Jonathan Varat) of Constitutional Law: Cases and Materials (Foundation Press, 15th ed.
+2017) and a co-author on multiple volumes of the Wright & Miller Federal Practice and Procedure Treatise (West Publishing Co.).
 He is also the co-author of a one-volume treatise on American Civil Procedure.
 He writes a biweekly column on constitutional matters for Justia.com and a monthly column on legal education for abovethelaw.com, is a frequent commentator on local and national radio and TV, and has penned dozens of op-ed pieces for major newspapers and magazines.